tcltk/tcl/doc/markdown/tcltest.md

 The remaining commands provided by **tcltest** have better alternatives provided by **tcltest** or **Tcl** itself.
 They are retained to support existing test suites, but should be avoided in new code.

 **test** *name description optionList*
 : This form of **test** was provided to enable passing many options spanning several lines to **test** as a single argument quoted by braces, rather than needing to backslash quote the newlines between arguments to **test**.
 The *optionList* argument is expected to be a list with an even number of elements representing *option* and *value* arguments to pass to **test**.
 However, these values are not passed directly, as in the alternate forms of [switch].
 Instead, this form makes an unfortunate attempt to overthrow Tcl's substitution rules by performing substitutions on some of the list elements as an attempt to implement a "do what I mean" interpretation of a brace-enclosed "block".
 The result is nearly impossible to document clearly, and for that reason this form is not recommended.
-See the examples in **CREATING TEST SUITES WITH TCLTEST** below to see that this form is really not necessary to avoid backslash-quoted newlines.
+See the examples in [Creating test suites with tcltest] below to see that this form is really not necessary to avoid backslash-quoted newlines.
 If you insist on using this form, examine the source code of **tcltest** if you want to know the substitution details, or just enclose the third through last argument to **test** in braces and hope for the best.

 **workingDirectory** ?*directoryName*?
 : Sets or returns the current working directory when the test suite is running.
 The default value for workingDirectory is the directory in which the test suite was launched.
 The Tcl commands [cd] and [pwd] are sufficient replacements.